erica-mccormick/sfe_et_and_triple_collocation/README.md

 For full analysis pipeline, see ```workflow_all.sh```.

-Final SFE ET dataset available on Zenodo (link after acceptance).
+Final SFE ET dataset available on Zenodo: https://zenodo.org/records/17903676